ChaoticRoman/productivity/README.md

 pip install openai
 ```

-Expects `openai/.api_key` file with your API key in there.
+Expects `openai/.api_key` file with your [OpenAI API](https://platform.openai.com/account/api-keys) key in there.
 Then `gpt` command should just work.

 ## Google